 Bullhead are likely to be present throughout Reaches 1 - 3.
-Spawning and egg incubation takes place from March to May, with the most sensitive life stages unlikely to be impacted by drought permit.
-The species is also known to be flow sensitive and reduced flows are known to impact bullhead populations.
+Spawning and egg incubation takes place from March to May and therefore the most sensitive life stages would not be impacted by this drought permit but the species is known to be flow sensitive and reduced flows are known to impact bullhead populations.
+However, the reduction in flow is of a short duration (<12 days) and whilst mortality is likely to increase through predation in particular during this period, the impact at the population scale is expected to be limited.
 The impact is therefore considered to be of low magnitude, short-term, temporary and reversible.
-The impact on bullhead is therefore considered to be minor adverse in Reaches 1-3.
+The impact on bullhead is therefore considered to be minor adverse in Reach 1 and negligible in Reaches 2 and 3.